DataDog/integrations-extras/jfrog_platform/README.md

 Artifactory Enterprise supports multi-region, multi-cloud, and hybrid replication for geographically distributed teams allowing you to replicate between a source repository and multiple targets simultaneously and security features such as IP filtering, CNAME, and data encryption at rest.

 Artifactory supports Kubernetes for microservices and containerized applications.
-Manage your deployments and gain insight into dependencies using Artifactory as your Kubernetes registry, while Xray provides container security scanning all layers recursively, ensuring that every artifact and dependency included in your Docker image has been scanned for known risks.
+Manage your deployments and gain insight into dependencies using Artifactory as your Kubernetes registry.
+JFrog Xray provides container security scanning all layers recursively, ensuring that every artifact and dependency included in your Docker image has been scanned for known risks.
 Enterprise meets your business model needs supporting hybrid, cloud, and multi-cloud environments.

 ### JFrog Artifactory Datadog Dashboard